 I've always leaned into experiences and opportunities with one common thread: understanding the human experience.
 I went from a child who could only understand her own experience to a designer who craves to understand different ones.
 I was plagued with a constant urge to know why and how.
 I believe that there is a real kinship between humans and design.
 I believe that great design provokes thought, expands the imagination, and changes how we move through the world.

-I am actively exploring the ways data and creativity intersect and drive one another through effective technological design.
+I am actively exploring the ways data and creativity intersect and drive one another through effective technological and experiential design.
 I thrive in the cross-section of strategy, experience, and tangibility.
 I believe that successful, transformative solutions result from deep collaborations focused on elevating users' desires while acknowledging contextual and social constraints.
 The space between research and design allows me to transform ambiguity into insights to drive conceptualization of new products, map organizational service structures, and design sector-shifting strategies.